manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 ## 4. Safety in Carbon Lang vs Rust
 Safety of a programming language involves secure mechanisms to safeguard against software bugs and security vulnerabilities.
 Some common safety mechanisms include Spatial Memory safety, Temporal memory safety, Type safety, Date race safety.
 You can read more about them [here](https://tipseason.com/carbon-language-memory-safety/)

+#### Rust Safety
+- Safety is the first citizen in Rust.
+Rust supports safety at compile time.
+To avoid Garbage collection at runtime , Rust automatically adds relevant code based on variable scopes.
+This helps avoiding manual memory allocation thereby enhancing overall language safety.
+- Rust is memory-safe, type-safe, null-safe and thread-safe by design.
+If the compiler detects the code is unsafe, it throws compilation errors.
+Unless you specifiy `unsafe` keyword Rust doesn't allow you to perform [unsafe](https://doc.rust-lang.org/rust-by-example/unsafe.html) code.

 #### Safety in Carbon Language
 - Carbon language has high priority to performance over [Safety](https://github.com/carbon-language/carbon-lang/blob/3276903cee2c18b05f14a03a87fd21ec7d8f4642/docs/design/README.md).
 It has tight goals to achieve performance similar to C++.
 This means some of the options like Garbage collection etc., should be manually managed (at-least initially with incremental feature addition).
 - Carbon main focus is the ability to perform migration from C++ with interop.